aleslab/MitchellEtAlPseudoneglect/README.md

 - Palamedes toolbox to run psychophysical analyses (http://www.palamedestoolbox.org/download.html)
 - Add the 'external' folder to your MATLAB path (includes necessary functions, e.g. ICC)

+** NOTE: The ICC may not work on some platforms, the data to run this outside of MATLAB should be present in data **

 All individual analysis files are saved so group analysis should run straight away - but individual analysis scripts are available.

 ~ Individual participant analyses ~